Bangs sisters: Slate-writing séances exposed

-Fraud
+Spirit portraits fraud

 David P. Abbott, a magician who exposed the Bangs Sisters.

 Regarding the sisters' drawings, magic historian David Witter has noted that "experts have surmised that sketches were made beforehand, hidden and slowly moved forward into the light by a free hand while the subjects were not looking."

-Skeptical investigator Joe Nickell has written that "the Bangses were exposed as tricksters many times."
+Skeptical investigator Joe Nickell has written that "the Bangs were exposed as tricksters many times."

-In 1901, the psychologist Stanley LeFevre Krebs exposed the sisters as frauds; he employed a hidden mirror and caught them removing a blank letter sealed between two slates and writing a reply which they would pretend a spirit had written.

 Hereward Carrington who sat with the sisters in 1909 found their slate-writing to be fraudulent.
 He had also set up a trap by inventing a fictitious mother named "Jane Thompson" in a sealed letter.
 He received a reply signed by Jane from the sisters.
 Psychical researcher Paul Tabori noted that Carrington "also analysed their way of producing 'spirit paintings' or 'portraits'.
 The ladies simply substituted one canvas for another, under the cover of their voluminous dress, the table or window-curtains."

 The Bangs sisters were defended by the spiritualist writer William Usborne Moore.
 He stated in his book Glimpses of the Next State that Carrington had never visited their house.
 After Carrington gave incontrovertible evidence he had visited the sisters and caught them in fraud, Moore had to publicly retract his charges in a letter for Light, December 14, 1912.